bzsinger/ShapeCreator/README.md

 - [X] Move squares around the screen
     - [X] Resize while moving
     - [X] Color transparency
-    - [X] Haptic feedback on start and end
+    - [X] Haptic feedback on beginning and end
-- [X] Tap a square to bring it to the front
+- [X] Tap to bring square to the front
 - [X] Double-tap to delete squares with animation
 - [X] Two-finger pan to clear screen
 - [X] Walkthrough
     - [X] Page controlled-walkthrough
     - [X] Shake device to show
     - [X] Only show on first startup and after shake
+    - [X] Resets to first instruction on show
+- [X] Save creation to Photos

 🚫 The following functionality is under construction: 🔨